Valentine's Day origins: Who invented it and why do we celebrate?

 How do we celebrate Valentine’s Day?

 Most people celebrate Valentine's Day by declaring their love for a romantic partner - whether for the first time or not.
 This gesture is traditionally accompanied by big bunches of roses, special Valentine's Day cards, and heart-shaped boxes of chocolates amongst other presents.
+But times have changed, and some retailers no longer sell red roses for Valentine's Day.

 Data from Evolution Money (opens in new tab) states that each year Brits are expected to spend £262 million on flowers for Valentine's Day.
 Red roses have been confirmed as the most popular choice.
 Further stats reveal that 65% of people exchange cards on the day, whilst 14% of Brits expect chocolate to mark the romantic occasion.

 Valentine's Day is also one of the busiest days of the year for restaurant reservations.
 Coming second only to Mother's Day, couples are always keen to dine out over candlelight.
-According to research from the National Restaurant Association (NRA) (opens in new tab) in the US, 1 in 4 Americans make a booking for dinner over week of Valentine's Day.
+According to research from the National Restaurant Association (NRA) in the US, 1 in 4 Americans make a booking for dinner over a week of Valentine's Day.
 And 51% of these say they choose the big day itself for the special meal.

 Over Valentine's Day week, British supermarkets often release limited edition Valentine's Day treats and special Valentine's Day "dine in for two" deals for couples that prefer dinner at home or on the sofa instead.